Southampton 3-0 Leicester City

 A few darting runs by Demarai Gray aside, Ranieri's men seldom threatened Fraser Forster's goal, and the two goals conceded before the interval did not come close to galvanising the visitors in the way it had 15 months earlier.
 Tadic's penalty only compounded their misery.

-If Leicester's season is not to wind up becoming a battle against relegation, they need to start winning quickly - but their upcoming fixtures are far from encouraging.
+If Leicester's season is not to become a battle against relegation, they need to start winning quickly - but their upcoming fixtures are far from encouraging.

 Four of their next six matches are away from home - including the first leg of their Champions League last-16 tie with Sevilla - while their home games in that period are against Manchester United and Liverpool.